parnurzeal/mcp-micropython/README.md

 - **Wi-Fi Tests (`tests/test_wifi_server.py`):**
   - These tests also require a MicroPython environment with a functional `network` module and the `microdot` library installed.
   - `run_all_tests.py` will automatically skip these tests if `network` or `microdot` cannot be imported.
-  - The Wi-Fi connection specific tests within `test_wifi_server.py` (e.g., `test_wifi_connection_success_and_server_start_attempt`, `test_wifi_connection_failure`) will attempt real network operations.
-For these to pass, the MicroPython environment must have Wi-Fi hardware and the placeholder `TEST_SSID` and `TEST_PASSWORD` in the test file must be updated to valid local Wi-Fi credentials.
-Otherwise, these specific connection tests will likely fail or be skipped internally by the test logic if it cannot connect.
+  - The Wi-Fi connection specific tests within `test_wifi_server.py` (e.g., `test_wifi_connection_success_and_server_start_attempt`) will attempt real network operations.
+For these to pass, the MicroPython environment must have Wi-Fi hardware and the placeholder `TEST_SSID` and `TEST_PASSWORD` in `tests/test_wifi_server.py` should be updated to valid local Wi-Fi credentials.
+Otherwise, these specific connection tests will likely fail.
-  - The HTTP request handling parts of the Wi-Fi tests (using `TestClient`) will run against a local Microdot instance and should pass if `microdot` is installed, even if a real Wi-Fi connection isn't established.
+  - The HTTP request handling parts of the Wi-Fi tests (using `TestClient`) should run against a local Microdot instance and should pass if `microdot` is installed, even if a real Wi-Fi connection isn't established by the connection tests.

 1. Ensure the `mcp/` directory and `tests/` directory are structured correctly.
 2. From the project root directory, run: `micropython run_all_tests.py`